 The most common recommendation I make is that the Ad copy could be greatly improved.

 For example – I took on a Gardener as a client last summer who had never managed to generate any leads through Facebook, despite having a decent website, a good social following and lots of photos and videos.
 The main culprit was their Ad Copy, it consisted of “Cheap Gardening quotes in [Location]“.
 This is what I’d expect to find in a Google Ads headline, not in a Facebook Ad.

-Here’s some of the most common improvements that I make and the approach I use to write new Facebook Ads.
+Here are some of the most common improvements that I make and the approach I use to write new Facebook Ads.

 - Talk about the reader, not yourself!

 The client above didn’t engage the reader.
-As a lot of local businesses seem to do far too often they list the common recycled selling points… We’ve got over 30 years experience, we’re a family run business.
+As a lot of local businesses seem to do far too often they list the common recycled selling points… We’ve got over 30 years of experience, we’re a family-run business.
 Your reader doesn’t care, they need to know what’s in it for them in terms of a story and / or benefits.
 For the client above, offering ‘half price on your first garden maintenance package’ and including a before and after carousel worked very well.

 - Create Ad Variations

 Manage Facebook Ad Accounts seem to use the same phrase/headline that first generated them a lead or sale and then just use that for every ad.
 I can understand their reasoning, they don’t have the time to run a proper test, but it’s such a waste!
 Testing a couple of variations such as a new headline can double or 10x your leads or sales overnight

 You need to write Ads that attempt to engage the reader.
 I find far to often (especially in B2B) that they go too corporate, the person reading your Ad is a Human, not a robot.
 Boring Ads will fail.

 - Qualify the reader